 Ask what the ingredients of the instillation are.
-Many will contain either hyaluronic acid (HA) or chondroitin sulphate (CS) but an option that contains both will be more effective1.
+Many will contain either hyaluronic acid (HA) or chondroitin sulphate (CS) but, as we know from a healthy GAG layer, both GAG elements are needed, so an option that contains both may be more effective3.